briefmnews/python-package-server/README.md

 make bump app=marketing-blocks version=0.1
 ```

+The 2 parameters `app` and `version` are optional.
+If not set, the terminal will prompt you to fill them.

 ## How to add a new release without the make command?
 Adding a new release for an existing app is a 4 steps process.